-We have audited the remuneration report included in the directors' report for the year ended 30 June 2013.
+We have audited the remuneration report included in the directors' report for the year ended 30 June 2014.
 The directors of the company are responsible for the preparation and presentation of the remuneration report in accordance with section 300A of the Corporations Act 2001.
 Our responsibility is to express an opinion on the remuneration report, based on our audit conducted in accordance with Australian Auditing Standards.

-Auditor's opinion
+Auditor's opinion on the remuneration report

-In our opinion, the remuneration report of Western Port Community Enterprises Limited for the year ended 30 June 2013, complies with section 300A of the Corporations Act 2001.
+In our opinion, the remuneration report of Western Port Community Enterprise Limited for the year ended 30 June 2014, complies with section 300A of the Corporations Act 2001.

-David Hutchings Andrew Frewin Stewart 61 Bull Street Bendigo Vic 3550
+Andrew Frewin Stewart

+61 Bull Street, Bendigo Vic 3550

-Dated: 25 September 2013
+Dated: 18 September 2014